dwarakgovindp/chromevocab/README.md

 > Current issue in the app and for which i am looking for a workaround is
 >  the app's dependency on DOM of Google Search results (When it is changed the  app needs to be modified at places ) .
 Feel Free to contribute if you find any workaround.
-Also bare the poor documentation :P
+Also i apologise for the poor documentation :P